 NOT JUST ANOTHER ENGLISH TEACHING OPPORTUNITY.

-Once accepted, students are required to submit a signed contract and intern information sheet to Come On Out.
-Once received, you will be given the go ahead to contact the travel agency to book your plane ticket to Japan.
+Once accepted, students are required to submit a signed contract and complete all on boarding procedures through Come On Out.
+Once completed, you will be given the go ahead to contact our preferred travel agency to book your plane ticket to Japan.

 Interns may be placed in one or multiple major cities throughout Japan depending on high school student demand.
-Tokyo and Kyoto/Osaka/Nara areas are the two primary locations for 2017 but others may be added during the high school student registration process.
-Some interns may travel to rural areas for an entire week or commute there daily from their home base city.
-In cases where Interns attend a rural location for a whole week, housing may be limited to a "Home Stay" for that week.
-All interns will have plenty of access to major hub cities.
+Tokyo and Kyoto/Osaka/Nara areas have been two primary locations in the past but others may be added during the high school student registration process.
+Some interns will travel to areas outside of Tokyo/Osaka or commute there daily from their home base city.
+All interns spend at least the first week of the program in either Tokyo or Osaka.
 We will not place any intern in a rural area for the entire length of the program unless demand permits and intern requests.
 Some interns may have the opportunity to travel to multiple locations.
-Although interns will be able to provide a preference on their location, we cannot guarantee your placement preference.

 Weekly Curriculum: The first week of the program will consist of a retreat, training and orientation followed by 5 one-week classes to different groups of high school students.
-There may be some changes to the 2017 curriculum but below are some of the topics to be discussed.
+There may be some changes to the 2018 curriculum but below are some of the major topics to be discussed.

 - 2020 Tokyo Olympics